 Information & Welcome Center

-The Information & Welcome Center (Outreach) provides information and referral services for college programs, services, and procedures to students, faculty, staff, and the community at large.
+The Information & Welcome Center (Outreach) provides registration and enrollment assistance along with information, and referral services for college programs, services, and procedures to students, faculty, staff, and the community at large.
 If you have questions about AVC, the Information and Welcome Center is a good place to start.

 New Student Success Workshops